Can I Sue for Animal Bites?

 Who to Sue for Animal Bites

-Generally, dog owners are responsible when their dog bites or attacks someone.
+Generally, dog owners are liable when their dog bites or attacks someone.

-In Pennsylvania, “animals are considered property, so an owner of a dog or someone who controls the dog can be held liable for that dog’s attacks,” says personal injury lawyer Jason M. Lichtenstein.
+“Animals are considered property, so an owner of a dog or someone who controls the dog can be held liable for that dog’s attacks,” says Jason M. Lichtenstein, a personal injury lawyer at Edgar Snyder & Associates in Pittsburgh, Pennsylvania.

 “So, if a dog bites someone,” says Lichtenstein, “they write a letter to the homeowner.
 The homeowner’s insurance company gets involved and conducts an investigation to determine whether the elements of the state’s dog bite law have been fulfilled.”